 This section comprises an overview of the simulation setup and subgrid physics implementation.
-It includes similar information to sections 3 and 4 of \$15, so readers familiar with the simulations may wish to skip this section.
+It includes similar information to Sections 3 & 4 of S15, so readers familiar with the simulations may wish to skip this section.
 A relatively comprehensive description of the subgrid implementations of star formation and feedback is retained here, because these details are a necessary foundation for later sections.

-The cosmological parameters assumed by the EAGLE simulations are those recently inferred by the Planck Collaboration I (2014) and Planck Collaboration XVI (2014), the key parameters being $\Omega{\rm m} = 0.307$ , $\Omega{\Lambda} = 0.693$ , $\Omega{\rm b} = 0.04825$ , h = 0.6777 and $\sigma_8 = 0.8288$ .
-Initial conditions adopting these parameters were generated using a transfer function created with the CAMB software (Lewis, Challinor & Lasenby 2000), the second-order Lagrangian perturbation theory method of Jenkins (2010), and the Gaussian white noise field Panphasia (Jenkins 2013; Jenkins & Booth 2013).
-A complete description of the generation of the initial conditions is provided in appendix B of S15, and the tools necessary to generate them independently are available online.
+The cosmological parameters assumed by the EAGLE simulations are those recently inferred by the Planck Collaboration (2014a,b), the key parameters being $\Omega{\rm m}=0.307,\,\Omega{\Lambda}=0.693,\,\Omega{\rm b}=0.04825,\,h=0.6777$ and $\sigma_8=0.8288.$ Initial conditions adopting these parameters were generated using a transfer function created with the CAMB software (Lewis et al. 2000), the $2^{\rm nd}$ -order Lagrangian perturbation theory method of Jenkins (2010), and the Gaussian white noise field Panphasia (Jenkins 2013; Jenkins & Booth 2013).
+A complete description of the generation of the initial conditions is provided in Appendix B of S15, and the tools necessary to generate them independently are available online 4 .

-The simulations were evolved by a modified version of the N-body TreePM smoothed particle hydrodynamics (SPH) code GAD-GET3, last described by Springel (2005).
-The modifications comprise updates to the hydrodynamics algorithm and the time-stepping criteria, and the addition of subgrid routines governing the phenomenological implementation of processes occurring on scales below the resolution limit of the simulations.
-The updates to the hydrodynamics algorithm, which we collectively refer to as 'Anarchy' (Dalla Vecchia, in preparation), comprise an implementation of the pressure-entropy formulation of SPH derived by Hopkins (2013), the artificial viscosity switch proposed by Cullen & Dehnen (2010), an artificial conduction switch similar to that proposed by Price (2008), the $C^2$ smoothing kernel of Wendland (1995), and the time-step limiter of Durier & Dalla Vecchia (2012).
+The simulations were evolved by a modified version of the N-body TreePM smoothed particle hydrodynamics (SPH) code

+GADGET3, last described by Springel (2005).
+The modifications comprise updates to the hydrodynamics algorithm and the time-stepping criteria, and the addition of subgrid routines governing the phenomenological implementation of processes occuring on scales below the resolution limit of the simulations.
+The updates to the hydrodynamics algorithm, which we collectively refer to as "Anarchy" (Dalla Vecchia in prep.), comprise an implementation of the pressure-entropy formulation of SPH derived by Hopkins (2013), the artificial viscosity switch proposed by Cullen & Dehnen (2010), an artifical conduction switch similar to that proposed by Price (2008), the C^2 smoothing kernel of Wendland (1995), and the time-step limiter of Durier & Dalla Vecchia (2012).

-The subgrid routines represent an evolution of those used for the GIMIC (Crain et al. 2009), OWLS (Schaye et al. 2010) and cosmo-OWLS (Le Brun et al. 2014) projects, and include elementby-element radiative cooling and photoionization heating for 11 species, star formation, stellar mass-loss, energy feedback from star formation, gas accretion on to and mergers of BHs, and AGN feedback.
+The subgrid routines represent an evolution of those used for the GIMIC (Crain et al. 2009), OWLS (Schaye et al. 2010) and cosmo-OWLS (Le Brun et al. 2014) projects, and include element-by-element radiative cooling and photoionisation heating for 11 species, star formation, stellar mass loss, energy feedback from star formation, gas accretion onto and mergers of BHs, and AGN feedback.
 The key updates with respect to the routines used by OWLS are the inclusion of a metallicity dependence in the star formation law, the implementation of energy feedback associated with star formation via stochastic thermal heating, and the inclusion of a viscous transport limit on the BH accretion rate.